 No tax provision has been provided on the pro forma increase in U.S.-based pretax income.
-This is because this adjustment, when taken in combination with the other pro forma adjustments described herein and additional projected pretax losses for fiscal 2005, results in an aggregate net pretax loss for the Company.
-Accordingly, no tax benefit has been provided on the aggregate pro forma adjustments to U.S.-based pretax income due to the uncertainty of realization of Warner Music Group Corp.'s U.S.-based deferred tax assets.
+This is because this adjustment, when taken in combination with the other pro forma adjustments described herein and additional projected pretax losses for fiscal 2005, results in an aggregate pretax loss.
+Accordingly, no tax benefit has been provided on the aggregate pro forma pretax loss due to the uncertainty of realization of Warner Music Group's U.S.-based deferred tax assets.

-In addition, the pro forma consolidated condensed statement of operations excludes \$73 million of a one-time, pretax charge relating to the termination of the management services agreement because it has no continuing impact on our operations.
+In addition, the pro forma consolidated condensed statement of operations excludes a \$ million one-time, pretax charge relating to the write-off of a portion of the unamortized balance of debt issuance costs for the indebtedness that was repaid because the write-off has no continuing impact on our operations.